-Case Western Reserve University’s Engineering Strategic Hiring Initiative continues in 2013 and beyond with a focus on recruiting extraordinary faculty in the broad areas of advanced materials, energy and human health.
-Research clusters identified as strategic priorities and opportunities for the Case School of Engineering include Biomolecular Engineering, Fire and Materials Flammability, Informatics and Smart Grid.
+Case Western Reserve University’s Engineering Strategic Hiring Initiative continues in 2014 and beyond with a focus on recruiting extraordinary faculty in the broad areas of advanced materials, energy and human health.
+Research clusters identified as strategic priorities and opportunities for the Case School of Engineering include Biomolecular Engineering, Fire and Materials Flammability, Informatics, and Translational Biomaterials.

 Biomolecular Engineering is seeking candidates with relevant experience in the following areas: metabolic engineering, mammalian cell culture engineering and bioprocess engineering.